 Despite his advanced age, Beowulf managed to kill a nasty dragon that attacked his castle by ripping its heart out.
 In a battle of horrors the two struggle, and Beowulf overpowers his opponent and rips his arm.
 As a consequence, the king is declared a national hero.

 2/12.
 King Stannis Baratheon (Game Of Thrones)

 Robert’s brother, claims to be the rightful king and is indeed the king according to the laws of inheritance of Westeros.
-Robert established an army, and a large navy with the aim of taking over Westeros and gaining the kingdom.
+Robert established an army, and a large navy to take over Westeros and gain the kingdom.
 He is assisted by Melisandra, the powerful sorcerer of the god of light, who believes Robert is “the chosen one.”

 Stannis has a wife and several children, including the girl Sheerin who is hidden in the tower because her face was mutilated with gray scales.
 Along with Melisandra, he is also advised by Davos, a former naval smuggler who has corrected his ways and has good qualities.